 4.1.
 Turbine Unit Operation.
 When in operation, Units will be operated to enhance adult and juvenile fish passage from March 1 through November 30.
 During this time period Units will be operated as needed to meet generation requirements in the priority order shown in Table IHR-4.
-Model studies of Ice Harbor Dam show that spilling at lower river flows can cause eddying in front of the powerhouse.
+Model studies of Ice Harbor Dam show that spilling at lower river flows can cause eddies in front of the powerhouse.
 To provide the best fish passage conditions during periods of spill, it is important that the Units operate in a specific operating order to minimize eddying conditions.
 The original and desired unit prioritization is 1, 3, 6, 4, 2, 5.
-Unit 6 transformer has an internal fault and is generating gases that are indications of arcing and the levels are increasing with time, so it is desired to run this unit in a last on, first off.
+Unit 6 transformer has an internal fault and is generating gases that are indications of arcing and the levels are increasing with time, so it is desired to run this unit in a "last on, first off" basis.

-With the new Sacajawea 500/115kV transformer in service which is connected to the Ice Harbor-Franklin No. 2 115kV line, IHR should not be run as a single or two unit project if that unit(s) is unit 3 and / or 4 without switching those units to the Ice Harbor-Franklin No. 3 115kV line, disconnecting the Ice Harbor-Franklin No. 2 115kV line from Ice Harbor and disabling the transfer trip for the Ice Harbor-Franklin No. 2 115kV line at Ice Harbor.
+The Sacajawea 500/115kV transformer is connected to the Ice Harbor-Franklin No. 2 115kV line, and Ice Harbor should not operate a single unit on the Ice Harbor-Franklin No. 2 115 kV line.
+The operation of a single unit on the Ice Harbor-Franklin No. 2 115kV line jeopardizes BPA system reliability.
+IHR should not be run as a single or two unit project if that unit(s) is unit 3 and/or 4 without switching those units to the Ice Harbor-Franklin No. 3 115kV line, disconnecting the Ice Harbor-Franklin No. 2 115kV line from Ice Harbor and disabling the transfer trip for the Ice Harbor-Franklin No. 2 115kV line at Ice Harbor.
 This switching is necessary to prevent the loss of all Ice Harbor generation and the Sacajawea transformer if there is an outage of the Ice Harbor-Franklin No. 2 115kV line.

-If single unit operation is necessary and switching has not occurred in the yard run unit 1, 2, 5, 6.
+If single unit operation is necessary and switching has not occurred in the yard, run unit 1, 2, 5, 6.
 Running units 3 and 4 alone on the Ice Harbor-Franklin No. 2 115kV line can only occur if the powerhouse operator can accomplish the needed switching.
+If unit 1 is out of service and switching has not occurred, then operate the following unit priority when operating more than one unit: 2, 3, 4, 5, 6.